Streptomyces scabiei: Description

-Streptomyces scabies is a streptomycete bacteria which means it forms a mycelium made of hyphae, a growth form more usually associated with fungi.
+Streptomyces scabiei is a streptomycete bacteria which means it forms a mycelium made of hyphae, a growth form more usually associated with fungi.
 The hyphae of Streptomyces, are much smaller than those of fungi (0.5–2.0 μm) and form a heavily branched mycelium.
 They are Gram-positive and have a high proportion of the DNA bases guanine and cytosine (71%) in their genome.
 The genome of strain 87.22 has been sequenced and it is 10.1 Mbp, encoding 9,107 provisional genes.
-All Streptomyces genomes sequenced so far are relatively large for bacteria, but the genome of S. scabies is the largest.
+All Streptomyces genomes sequenced so far are relatively large for bacteria, but the genome of S. scabiei is the largest.
 When cultured on agar the hyphae develop aerial fragments which bear chains of spores, giving the culture a fuzzy appearance.
 The chains of spores have the appearance of corkscrews and are grey in colour.
 These chains allow it to be differentiated from other species that are virulent on potatoes.
 Each chain contains 20 or more spores that are 0.5 by 0.9–1.0 μm, smooth and grey.
 Bacteria are often distinguished by their ability to grow on media containing different substances, which they either feed on or that inhibit their growth.
-Defining characteristics of strains of S. scabies are that they grow on the sugar raffinose, are unable to degrade xanthine and when grown on media containing the amino acid tyrosine, they produce the pigment melanin, the same chemical that gives humans their skin colour.
+Defining characteristics of strains of S. scabiei are that they grow on the sugar raffinose, are unable to degrade xanthine and when grown on media containing the amino acid tyrosine, they produce the pigment melanin, the same chemical that gives humans their skin colour.
 This trait is often associated with their ability to cause disease, but it is not always present and is considered a secondary trait.
 They are killed by 10 IU of the antibiotic penicillin G per ml, 25 μg of oleandomycin per ml, 20 μg of streptomycin per ml, 10 μg of thallous acetate per ml, 0.5 μg of crystal violet per ml, and 1,000 μg of phenol per ml.
 The lowest pH at which they will grow varies slightly between strains but is between 4 and 5.5.

 When it infects crops it causes corky lesions to form in the tuber or tap root.
 The lesions are typically brown, with a diameter of several millimetres but the size and colour can vary depending on environmental conditions.
 The disease does not affect the yield nor make the tubers inedible, but decreases the quality of the crop, which lessens their value or even makes them unmarketable.
 It is not possible to determine whether a plant is infected from observing the above-ground parts of the plant.

 Similar diseases

-There are other microbes that cause similar damage to potato crops to S. scabies.
+There are other microbes that cause similar damage to potato crops to S. scabiei.
 In the UK the most common are the powdery scab caused by the protist Spongospora subterranea f. sp. subterranea and silver scurf and black dot caused by the fungi Helminthosporium solani and Colletotrichum coccodes respectively.
 Netted scab is thought to be caused by other species including S. reticuliscabiei.